FurkanToprak/Java101/lesson1.md

   * The **terminal** is software that allows us to input information into programs and also outputs the information produced by programs.
   * Now you’ll notice, this code looks a bit odd.
 It doesn’t look like a sentence you would read out of a book.
 This is because programming languages have something called syntax.
 Syntax means to write code in such a way that our computer will understand what we’re doing.
   * While you may not know what that odd mess of code above exactly does or means, we will understand more next lesson.

+## Homework:
+Throughout this course, you may come across inconveniences when installing programs or you may get errors when coding.
+Thankfully, there are millions of other programmers like you who have all become stuck at some point.
+There are so many resources for resolving problems online.
+The most thorough forum is [Stack Overflow](https://stackoverflow.com/tour).
+If you have any issues, your homework is to resolve it through Stack Overflow and YouTube tutorials.
+Best of luck to you!